 - An application for a declaration that a contract does not exist where the contract would fall in one of the above criteria if it did exist.

-In the case of claims on tort /civil wrongs permission may be. anted on the basis that the loss or damage was sustained with Ireland or where it resulted from an act committed within Ireland.
+In the case of claims on tort /civil wrongs, permission may be. anted on the basis that the loss or damage was sustained within Ireland or where it resulted from an act committed within Ireland.

 The Court may assume jurisdiction where significant damage has occurred in Ireland and substantial and vexatious acts have been committed in Ireland where the wrongful act and damage are suffered in different jurisdictions.